mcw-rcc/mcw-rcc.github.io/docs/software/git.md

 ## Host a repository on GitHub

-To get started, create a new remote repository at <https://github.com/new>.
+To get started, [create a new remote repository](https://github.com/new).
 Fill in the repository name, select public or private, and create repository.

 Now we connect your local repository to the remote GitHub repository and push our changes.